 What does REC do with unclaimed capital credits?

 Sometimes, REC does not have a good address for a member and therefore does not mail a check.
 Other times, for whatever reason, a check will go uncashed.
 This money is considered "unclaimed."
-Once a year, REC updates a list of names associated wtih unclaimed capital credits on our website.
+Once a year, REC updates a list of names associated with unclaimed capital credits on our website.
 Members on the list may complete the address verification form to provide a good address to claim their refunds.
 Checks are mailed only if the dollar value of the check is greater than $25, or if the customer's balance was lower than $25 but has no future allocations.

 What happens to capital credits belonging to deceased members?